 - In a wave of forcing products to consumers, the marketeers sometimes become offensive.
-Instead of aligning things in your favour, your make them work against you.
+Instead of aligning things in your favour, you make them work against you.
 On the other hand, naturally flowing propaganda is based on references.
 People who like your product, or ad, will share it willingly, with their complete consent, and there is no need to look for offensive tactics.

 - There is no false impression of being so successful that your customers don’t even dare to call you.
-This means that those superficially crisp ads that keep popping on every page make an impression that the company is so big, or maybe so successful that customers don’t even care to see the link or add a feedback.
+This means that those superficially crisp ads that keep popping on every page make an impression that the company is so big, or maybe so successful that customers don’t even care to see the link or add feedback.
 A true picture of your business that is shown with good planning connects better with audiences.

 - “We are the best.
 Click here.”
 This is probably the most hated line.
 Nobody is interested in who is the best, or who earns how much, potential customers want good results.
 Rather than bragging about the monetary gains, showing the actual results and customer reviews is better.
-In the in-your-face-marketing organisations often talk too much about themselves and show a rosy picture which is not trustworthy.
+In the in-your-face-marketing organizations often talk too much about themselves and show a rosy picture that is not trustworthy.

 - Marketing should not be forced into people’s opinions.
 It should come naturally and tell your story as you are.
-There is nothing wrong in showing who you are.
+There is nothing wrong with showing who you are.
 Taking the responsibility of who you are not is like being a part of the clutter.

 - Consumers have become intelligent.
 They can detect reality behind the thin veil of boastful claims and absolute self-praise wades them away.
 A softer approach with clearly stated conditions has lesser chances of being rejected.

 - The storyline of marketing unfolds its effects chapter by chapter, which is pleasant and freely acceptable.
 It gives consumers more security and confidence in their products.